morgansobol/MicrobialGenomics-TXST-2025/exercises/03_amplicon_analysis.md

 On these plots, the bases are along the x-axis, and the quality score on the y-axis.
 The black underlying heatmap shows the frequency of each score at each base position, the green line is the mean quality score at that base position, the orange is the median, and the dashed orange lines show the quartiles.
 The red line at the bottom shows what percentage of reads are that length

-All forwards look pretty similar to eachother, and all reverses look pretty similar to eachother, but worse than the forwards, which is common – chemistry gets tired 😞
+All forward look pretty similar to each other, and all reverses look worse than the forwards, which is common – chemistry gets tired 😞

 >[!NOTE]
 >In Phred talk the difference between a quality score of 40 and a quality score of 20 is an expected error rate of 1 in 10,000 vs 1 in 100.
 In this case, since we have full overlap with these primers and the sequencing performed (515f-806r, 2x300), we can be pretty conservative and trim these up a bit more.
 But it’s important to think about your primers and the overlap you’re going to have.